Should you get a Boxer Dog?

 According to FCI Breed Standard

 the Boxer dog can reach up to 25 inches in height and up to 80 pounds in weight.
-Accepted coat colors are:
+Their short coat may come in the following colors:

 “Fawn or brindle: Fawn comes in various shades from light